af83/ucengine-docs/faq.md

 ### #5 Employ large amounts of legalese

-No Contributor agrement, no trademarks.
+No contributor agrement, no trademarks.
 Just send us a patch.

 ### #6 The community liaison must be chosen carefully